 King Crimson

-King Crimson were an English-based progressive rock band formed in 1968 in London.
-Led by guitarist Robert Fripp, they drew inspiration from a wide variety of music, incorporating elements of classical, jazz, folk, heavy metal, gamelan, blues, industrial, electronic, experimental music and new wave.
-They exerted a strong influence on the early 1970s progressive rock movement, including on contemporaries such as Yes and Genesis, and continue to inspire subsequent generations of artists across multiple genres.
+King Crimson were an English progressive rock band formed in London in 1968 by Robert Fripp, Michael Giles, Greg Lake, Ian McDonald and Peter Sinfield.
+Guitarist and leader Fripp remained the only constant member throughout the band's history.
+The band drew inspiration from a wide variety of music, incorporating elements of classical, jazz, folk, heavy metal, gamelan, blues, industrial, electronic, and experimental music.
+They also exerted a strong influence on the early 1970s progressive rock movement, including on contemporaries such as Yes and Genesis, and continue to inspire subsequent generations of artists across multiple genres.
 The band has earned a large cult following, especially in the 21st century.

-After seven years of inactivity, King Crimson was recreated in 1981 with another change in musical direction.
-The new band comprised Fripp, Bruford and two new American members: Adrian Belew, who previously worked with David Bowie, Frank Zappa and Talking Heads, and Tony Levin, a prolific session musician who was noted for his studio and live work with Peter Gabriel.
-They drew influence from African music, gamelan, post-punk and New York minimalism.
-This band lasted three years, resulting in the trio of albums Discipline (1981), Beat (1982) and Three of a Perfect Pair (1984).
-Following a decade-long hiatus, they reformed in 1994, adding Pat Mastelotto, formerly of Mr. Mister, and Trey Gunn for a sextet line-up Fripp called "The Double Trio".
-The double trio participated in another three-year cycle of activity that included the release of Thrak (1995), and multiple concert recordings.
-There was a hiatus between 1997 and 2000.
-Fripp, Belew, Mastelotto and Gunn reunited in 2000 as a more industrial-oriented King Crimson, called "The Double Duo", releasing The Construkction of Light (2000) and The Power to Believe (2003).
-After a five-year hiatus, the band added Gavin Harrison of Porcupine Tree as a second drummer, with Levin returning in place of Gunn, for a 2008 tour celebrating the 40th anniversary of their 1968 formation.
+After seven years of inactivity, King Crimson was recreated in 1981 with Fripp, Bruford and new American members Adrian Belew and Tony Levin.
+Drawing influence from African music, gamelan, post-punk and New York minimalism, this band lasted three years, recording the albums Discipline (1981), Beat (1982) and Three of a Perfect Pair (1984).
+Following a decade-long hiatus, they reformed in 1994, adding Pat Mastelotto (formerly of Mr. Mister) and Trey Gunn for a sextet line-up Fripp called "The Double Trio".
+The double trio undertook another three-year cycle of activity that included the EP Vrooom (1994) and the album Thrak (1995).
+Fripp, Belew, Mastelotto and Gunn reunited in 1999 as a quartet, called "The Double Duo", releasing The ConstruKction of Light (2000) and The Power to Believe (2003).
+After another hiatus, the band reformed for a 2008 tour celebrating the 40th anniversary of their 1968 formation, with Levin returning in place of Gunn and Gavin Harrison of Porcupine Tree being added.

-Following another hiatus (2009–2012), during which Fripp was thought to be retired, King Crimson came together again in 2013; this time as a septet (and, later, octet) with an unusual three-drumkit frontline, and new second guitarist and singer Jakko Jakszyk.
-This version of King Crimson continued to tour from 2014 to 2021, and released multiple live albums.
-After the band's final show in 2021, Fripp commented that King Crimson had "moved from sound to silence."
+Following another hiatus (2009–2012), during which Fripp was thought to be retired, King Crimson came together again in 2013, this time as a septet with an unusual three-drummer frontline, and new singer and secondary guitarist Jakko Jakszyk.
+This version of King Crimson, which expanded to an octet in 2017, toured from 2014 to 2021.
+After the band's final show in 2021, Fripp commented that King Crimson had "moved from sound to silence".

 -